DailyDisco/react-golang-starter-kit/README.md

 ### Optional Features

-All optional features (AWS S3, Redis, SMTP, payments, AI, analytics) are included in `.env.example` as commented sections.
+All optional features (AWS S3, Dragonfly (Redis-compatible), SMTP, payments, AI, analytics) are included in `.env.example` as commented sections.
 Simply uncomment and configure the features you need.

 📖 **[Environment Configuration Guide →](.env.example)**